CephalofairGames/merc-packs-faq/index.md

 ## <a name="page_9" class="page-number">9.0</a> Items (General)

-**Can potions be sold, or only distilled?** Potions can be sold for 4 or 6 gold, depending on how many herbs were used to brew them.

 **What happens if I gain an item I can't gain?
-Say, because all copies of it are owned by other party members?** The rule about duplicate item sales has been expanded to cover this situation.
-Instead of "When a character gains another copy of an item they already own, they must sell it immediately" it's expanded to, "When a character gains an item they cannot gain (for any reason), they must sell it immediately."
+Say, because all copies of it are owned by other party members?** When a character gains an item they cannot gain (for any reason), they must sell it immediately/

-**I have an item that allows me to gain a Resource during a scenario.
-Do I get to keep this even if we lose the scenario?** Only if you return to Frosthaven.
-If you retry the scenario, they are lost like other Resources.

-**I have an item (such as a Crude Helm) that modifies the monster's attack modifier draw.
+**I have an item (such as an Iron Helm) that modifies the monster's attack modifier draw.
 How does that work if the monster has Advantage or Disadvantage?** The effects of the item should be applied *before* the modifier is chosen. *This is a change from a Gloomhaven 1e FAQ ruling.*

 **Will my Spent item with use slots recover its uses if I Long Rest before all of the charges are expended?** Yes, Spent items recover all their use slots whenever they are recovered, whether as part of a long rest or an item recovery ability.
 A Lost item will not recover its charges on a long rest; it would only recover its charges when you use an ability that can recover Lost items. *This is a change from Gloomhaven 1e.*

 **Can I use an item in the middle of my move or attack ability?** Only if it is not itself an ability, and it says something like "during your move ability."
 If an item allows you to perform another ability (like healing, damaging, destroying an obstacle, etc.), you need to finish your ability first.
 See below for a more detailed answer. *This is a change from a Gloomhaven 1e FAQ ruling.*

-**When is item usage an ability?** The following are Abilities as defined in the Frosthaven rulebook - Move, Teleport, Attack, Conditions (positive or negative), Heal, Forced Movement, Loot, Suffer Damage (self, allies, or enemies), Recover (cards or items), Commanding Figures, Manipulating Tiles, and Active Bonuses.
+**When is item usage an ability?** The following are Abilities as defined in the Gloomhaven rulebook - Move, Teleport, Attack, Conditions (positive or negative), Heal, Forced Movement, Loot, Suffer Damage (self, allies, or enemies), Recover (cards or items), Commanding Figures, Manipulating Tiles, and Active Bonuses.
 Active Bonuses take some interpretation for items because there's not always a Round or Persistent icon, but this was largely for graphic design reasons - making it less clear, which is why this is complicated.
 If an Item gives a turn-long, round-long, or persistent bonus such as "add Jump to all your move abilities", it is itself an ability.
 If it says something more along the lines of "during your attack" or "during your move" or "on the next attacks targeting you" it's not an active bonus with any kind of duration, and therefore not an ability.
 This distinction is important because you generally can't interrupt your ability with another ability.

 Basically, if an item only makes sense if used within another ability or in reaction to one, that's how it's supposed to work and it's not an ability.
 If it makes sense used independently, it probably is an ability.